syncfusion-content/xamarin-docs/Xamarin/SfButton/GettingStarted.md

 ![Adding SfButton reference from NuGet](Images/Adding SfButton reference.png)

+N>
-N> Install the same version of SfButton NuGet in all the projects.
+* Install the same version of SfButton NuGet in all the projects.
+* In addition, you need to install the [Syncfusion.Xamarin.Buttons.WPF]() package for Xamarin.Forms WPF platform only.

 **Method 2: Adding SfButton reference from toolbox**